-If the selling dealer is unwilling to resolve a problem which the owner is convinced is covered by this warranty, the owner should write HC at the address listed above or fax HC at (574) 522-5120, attention Warranty Service Department, with a description of the problem and attempts made to resolve it.
-HC will review the problem to determine if this warranty is applicable.
+If the selling dealer is unwilling to resolve a problem which the owner believes is covered by this warranty, the owner should write GDY at the address listed above or fax GDY at (574) 522-5120, attention Warranty Service Department, with a description of the problem and attempts made to resolve it.
+GDY will review the problem to determine if this warranty is applicable.
+Any selling or servicing dealer is not GDY's agent, but an independent entity.